s-urbaniak/idfactory/README.md

 The server will respond with a JSON response having an `id` field containing the actual UUID and `signed` field containing the signed UUID.
-The server will also respond with a `Location` header containing a relative link for future validation.
+The server will also respond with a `Location` header containing a link for future validation.
 Note that the returned `Location` header is relative (see https://tools.ietf.org/html/rfc7231#section-7.1.2).